PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 POLIO VACCINE INJURY ATTORNEY

 Polio vaccines, including OPV (Oral Polio Vaccine) and IPV (Inactivated Polio Vaccine) are meant to protect us.
 However, like all vaccinations, there is a chance of complications and side effects.
 It is crucial to get in touch with a doctor and a vaccine injury attorney if you or your child experience an adverse reaction to a polio vaccine.
+You could receive compensation from the National Vaccine Injury Compensation Program (NVICP).

 FREE VACCINE CASE EVALUATION